Responding to Moral Apologetics

 For example, suppose that Tom killing Joe has negative p-value for Joe and positive p-value for Tom.
 In other words, Tom benefits in some way, while Joe is harmed.
 The event has zero p-value for Mike, because he receives no benefit or harm from Joe’s untimely death.
 So, the same event has different p-values for Joe, Tom and Mike.
 By contrast, if murder is morally bad, then Tom killing Joe has negative m-value, period.
 There is only one m-value for the event.

 Although there is only one m-value, which does not depend on the valuer, the m-value is also (supposedly) normative to every subject.
-That is the meaning of “good, period”.
-Mike should try to prevent Joe’s murder, even though it has zero p-value to him.
-Tom should not kill Joe, even though it has positive p-value to him.
-It might be good for him to kill Joe, but it is not good, period.
+Mike should try to prevent Joe’s murder, even though Mike would not be harmed by Joe’s death.
+Tom should not kill Joe, even though Tom would benefit from Joe’s death.

 In light of that distinction, let’s return to Stephen’s definition of moral right and wrong.
-He is saying that moral good is whatever has net positive p-value for humanity as a whole.
-At least, that seems to be what he is trying to say, although he is not very clear.
+He is saying that moral good is whatever benefits humanity as a whole, and moral bad is whatever harms humanity as a whole.
+In other words, moral value is the net p-value for humanity.
+At least, that seems to be what Stephen is trying to say, although he is not very clear.

 No. A summation does not bridge the is | ought gap.